Mitch McConnell: Early life and education

 In 1944, at the age of two, McConnell's upper left leg was paralyzed by a polio attack.
 He and his mother were living with an aunt in Five Points, Alabama, at the time, and he received treatment at the Roosevelt Warm Springs Institute for Rehabilitation.
 The treatment potentially saved him from being disabled for the rest of his life.
 McConnell said his family "almost went broke" because of costs related to his illness.

 In 1950, when he was eight, McConnell moved with his family from Athens to Augusta, Georgia, where his father, who was in the Army, was stationed at Fort Gordon.

-In 1956, his family moved to Louisville, Kentucky, where he attended duPont Manual High School.
-McConnell was elected student council president at his high school during his junior year.
+In 1956, McConnell's family moved to Louisville, Kentucky, where he attended duPont Manual High School.
+He was elected student council president at his high school during his junior year.
 He graduated Omicron Delta Kappa from the University of Louisville with a B.A. in political science in 1964 with honors.
 He was president of the Student Council of the College of Arts and Sciences and a member of the Phi Kappa Tau fraternity.

 McConnell attended the 1963 March on Washington for Jobs and Freedom, where Martin Luther King Jr. gave the "I Have a Dream" speech.
 In 1964, at the age of 22, he attended civil rights rallies, and interned with Senator John Sherman Cooper.
 He has said his time with Cooper inspired him to run for the Senate later in life.

 In 1967, McConnell graduated from the University of Kentucky College of Law, where he was president of the Student Bar Association.